 On the social messaging app Telegram, some cryptocurrency forums, where users trade investing tips and advice on the anonymous network, have now turned their attention to shares in cannabis growers.

 Why should anybody go to think that individual and personal Cannabis Shares investors, couldn’t also invest in cryptocurrencies as both are new and exciting ventures?
 Overall, it’s not fair to compare the two.
 They aren’t a threat to each other.
 A lot of investments can exist side by side.
 Because Cannabis Shares are big and popular for many reasons, it doesn’t mean people will stop investing in Bitcoin.
 Yes, their attention may be rerouted, but this will constantly change.

-“Crypto traders I know are getting into pot stocks,” Jeffrey Van de Leemput, founder of investing-education platform Cryptocampus, said in a message.
+“Crypto traders I know are getting into pot stocks,” Jeffrey Van de Leemput, founder of investing-education platform Cryptocampus, said in a message, reported Bloomberg.
 “But I don’t know if that’s a pattern or just coincidence.”

 Who’s been behind the buying of pot stocks?
 I have a hunch that its investors tend to be young.
 It’s the millennials.

 There is the potential for marijuana to be traded as a commodity, similar to how corn and other agricultural products are now bought and sold, or as asset-based security, similar to the way mortgages have long been bundled and sold to investors.
 Who knows, the cannabis futures market might be the largest futures market in the world.